 - You may try to create a bootable USB using software other than Rufus, such is the case with Unetbootin software, many people complained that their USB boot doesn’t work.

-My final thoughts on installing the Pfsense from USB are, whenever you stuck with booting from the Pfsense bootable USB, always look for Partition Scheme, its most of the times, about UEFI or Legacy, so good luck.
+My final thoughts on installing the Pfsense from USB are, whenever you are stuck with booting from the Pfsense bootable USB, always look for Partition Scheme, most of the time, its is about UEFI or Legacy, so good luck.